sameh00alsharawy/CILv2-weather-testing/README.md

 ## Recommendations

 ### Continuous Domain Randomization (CDR):
 Currently, many end-to-end autonomous driving models are trained on datasets collected using CARLA’s discrete weather presets (e.g., `ClearNoon`, `HardRainSunset`, `WetCloudy`).
-This analysis demonstrates that performance degradation often occurs at specific, compounding interaction thresholds (like `u_wetness > 0.6` combined with `u_sun_alt < 0.2`) that can easily fall between the cracks of these discrete preset buckets.
+This analysis demonstrates that performance degradation often occurs at specific, compounding interaction thresholds (like `u_wetness > 0.6` combined with `u_sun_alt < 0.2`) that can fall between the cracks of these discrete preset buckets.

 I recommend utilizing continuous domain randomization during dataset collection and simulation training.
 By sampling weather and environmental parameters from continuous uniform distributions rather than presets, networks can learn more robust, smooth feature representations across the entire environmental hyperspace.